 Calculations of certified actuaries have been used when determining present value of long-term payables to personnel upon retirement on the basis of assumptions for mortality rate, staff turnover rate, future salaries level and discount factor.
-They are disclosed in Note 32.
+They are disclosed in Note 34.

-Long-term retirement benefit obligations to personnel at the amount of BGN 4,425 thousand (31.12.2019: BGN 4,345 thousand) have been stated as a result of these calculations (Note 32).
+As a result of the calculations, a liability for long-term income of the staff in the amount of BGN 4,478 thousand was reported (31 December 2019: BGN 4,345 thousand) (Note 34).